eliasjoshuaowen/panther-migration/README-tracker.md

 * Tracking_devices - gives information on the tracking device types (all were GPS but were differing types of trackers).
 Each jaguar has a tracking ID.
 * Observations - gives location, device ID, individual ID, date and time.
 Allows for extrapolation of geography data and migration patterns tracking.

-I modified the SQL tables:
+I modified the SQL tables in pgadmin4:
 * Remove deployment_date column from tracking_devices
 * Add (jaguar) weight to individuals table
 * Removed timestamp from observations table and added separate time and date columns instead - allows for easier parsing of data.